Rohan-San/PeerNet/README.md

 # PeerNet - A RickNotRoll Project

-This was a group project that my frineds and I built for a hackathon organized at our college.
+This was a group project that my friends and I built for a hackathon organized at our college.
 This repository is a modified copy of the submission that was made.

 ## PROBLEM STATEMENT:
 >Students at Ramaiah Institute of Technology lack a platform for connecting with peers who share similar interests and forming communities.
 Another problem faced by students is unfamiliarity with affordable dining options.
 A solution is needed to provide students with an easy and accessible way to find and join communities of like-minded individuals and to navigate good food options.